 Vitamin C is a potent antioxidant, so applying it topically to your skin via creams and serums has been shown to protect your skin from damage against the sun’s harmful UVA and UVB rays.
 It also naturally helps to neutralize free radicals already present in the body, while reducing the formation of new free radicals due to prolonged exposure to the sun.
 This results in increased strength and elasticity of the skin, causing less sun spots and skin damage along the way.
 Of course, vitamin C should not be considered an alternative to wearing sunscreen, but when combined with regular sunscreen application, it can really work wonders for your skin.

-Tip: I reccomend applying a vitamin C serum underneath your usual sunscreen to give yourself a powerful UV defense combo and keep your skin fresh, hydrated, and young.
+Editor’s Note: I recommend applying a vitamin C serum underneath your usual sunscreen to give yourself a powerful UV defense combo and keep your skin fresh, hydrated, and young.
 Studies have also shown that skin is less red, dry, and swollen when vitamin C serum are used before sun exposure.

 In high enough concentrations such as a high-quality serum, it’s been found that vitamin C also has major anti-inflammatory qualities.
 This is ideal for people (aka me…) who tend to wake up in the morning with an unusual amount of puffiness around the eyes, cheeks, and jawline.